Has half or part of one of your moles suddenly fallen off and has bled?

 However, keep in mind that these harmless barnacles may look very much like a mole — especially if it’s in a difficult-to-inspect location such as your butt or back, not enabling you to get a close view.

-They may even resemble melanoma and can suddenly change appearance.
+They may even resemble melanoma and can suddenly change in their appearance.

-However, if you notice that a diagnosed seborrheic keratosis is changing in appearance or even bleeding, have it checked by a dermatologist because, by sheer coincidence, it’s possible for a melanoma to start up on the same skin surface area as the barnacle.
+However, if you notice that a diagnosed seborrheic keratosis is changing in appearance or especially bleeding, have it checked by a dermatologist because, by sheer coincidence, it is possible for a melanoma to start up on the same skin surface area as this harmless barnacle.

-But the presence of these skin barnacles does not prevent melanoma from taking over the space, either.
+The presence of these skin barnacles does not prevent melanoma from taking over the space.

 “Sometimes a benign skin tag will twist on its stalk and may completely or partially fall off,” says Dr. Prystowsky.

-“However, if a true mole (nevus) begins bleeding (whether or not part of it falls off), it could represent a melanoma and a quite serious one.
+“However, if a true mole (nevus) begins bleeding (whether or not part of it falls off), it could represent a melanoma — a serious and potentially fatal type of skin cancer.

 “Other forms of skin cancer, such as a pigmented basal cell carcinoma, may bleed and resemble the appearance of melanoma.